GODJESUSSAVIOR/-dangerous-evil-trump-is-russia-asset-is-puppet-of-russia-is-puppet-of-satans-evil-dangerous-/README.md

-trump must deed good things for benefit to russia putin ! trump must help putin russia attack rob resources of ukraine ! trump must liar liar liar speak echoing propaganda of russia : attack ukraine , attack europe , attack nato , attack america , attack other nations ! trump must increase tariff america purposes : to weaken america , to weaken europe , to weaken nato , to weaken all nations , so that all nations will be more easily invaded by russia china etc in the next years !
+trump must deed good things for benefit to russia putin ! trump must help putin russia attack rob resources of ukraine ! trump must liar liar liar speak echoing propaganda of russia : attack ukraine , attack europe , attack nato , attack america , attack other nations ! trump must increase all tariffs america purposes : to weaken america , to weaken europe , to weaken nato , to weaken all nations , so that all nations will be more easily invaded by russia china etc in the next years !

 ❗️top secrets informations from internet :